 As we left, we stood outside the front door and talked a while longer with Ms. Bruce.
 She seemed like a friend, invited us to return (and make sure to mention our first visit) and wished us the best as we went our way.

 Sometimes eating can be more than just a necessity or fun.
-When the conditions are right, it can create a strong memory.
+When the conditions are right, it can make a strong memory.